 Designated authority to oversee

 Under the Law on the regulation of the Electricity Market, CERA should specify with a regulatory decision the enabling framework for CECs.
-The draft Law on the Promotion and Encouragement of the Use of RES specifies that for the purpose of the provisions that touch upon the enabling framework and the assessment of barriers and potential, the issues that have to do with the development of electricity generation projects from renewable sources from RECs will be regulated by the CERA.
+The Law on the Promotion and Encouragement of the Use of RES specifies that for the purpose of the provisions that touch upon the enabling framework and the assessment of barriers and potential, the issues that have to do with the development of electricity generation projects from renewable sources from RECs will be regulated by the CERA.
 CERA should also take the specificities of RECs into account when developing support schemes.
+However it is not specified if CERA is the responsible authority to check whether RECs/CECs comply with the national legislation.
+Overall, CERA shoulders much of the responsibility for the implementation of RECs and CECs at national level.
+Proper resources must be ensured so that CERA can fulfill all the duties it has been given.

 Number of definitions